Catalpa rescue: Fenians and plans to escape

-From 1865 to 1867, British authorities rounded up supporters of the Irish Republican Brotherhood, an Irish independence movement, and transported sixty-two of them to the penal colony of Western Australia.
+Between 1865 and 1867, the Dublin Castle administration arrested supporters of the Irish Republican Brotherhood, a secret society dedicated to Irish independence, and transported 62 of them to the British penal colony of Western Australia.
 They were convicted of crimes ranging from treason-felony to outright rebellion.
 Sixteen were soldiers who were court-martialled for failing to report or stop the treason and mutinous acts of the others.
 Among them was John Boyle O'Reilly, later to become the editor of the Boston newspaper The Pilot.
 They were sent on the convict ship Hougoumont, arriving at Fremantle on 9 January 1868, at the Convict Establishment (now Fremantle Prison).

 In 1869, O'Reilly escaped on the whaling ship Gazelle in Bunbury with assistance of the local Catholic priest, Father Patrick McCabe, and settled in Boston.
 Soon after his arrival, O'Reilly found work with The Pilot newspaper and eventually became editor.
 In 1871, another Fenian, John Devoy, was granted amnesty in England on condition that he settle outside Ireland.
 He sailed to New York City and became a newspaperman for the New York Herald.
 He joined the Clan na Gael, an organization that supported armed insurrection in Ireland.

 In 1869, pardons had been issued to many of the imprisoned Fenians.
 Another round of pardons were issued in 1871, after which only a small group of "military" Fenians remained in Western Australia's penal system.
 In 1874, Devoy received a smuggled letter from imprisoned Fenian James Wilson, who was among those the British had not released.